emilydrakesmith/Marty-Smith-Personal-Homepage/README.md

 * I can clean up the CSS a lot by using more `div` containers and `id` attribute tags.
 * Make different sections of the website switch to desktop variants at different widths.
 * Lock the header section when scrolling.
-* Left-justify text for portfolio items which are picture-right.
+* Make portfolio images resize dynamically based on parent-container width.
+* Style portfolio items and *image-right* and *image-left* instead of by `id` attribute.

 [Back to Page Top](#top)
 <a id='contribute'></a>